ephedrandrox/balek/README.md

 To stop `ctrl+c` process.

 #### Build Balek
+In the root of the repository

 `npm run build`

-This builds the interface using dojo build tools and Google Composure to reduce size and increase load time.
+builds the interface using dojo build tools and Google Composure to reduce size and increase load time.
 Built interface can be accessed in through

 `https://localhost:8080/release/`